 We have a committed team filled wonderful children.
 I listen to the views of the pupils and parents as we move towards our goals.
 I believe that Blisland has many strengths and the relationship between parents, staff and pupils is crucial to the success of our school.
 By working together we can ensure that children enjoy their learning experiences, make good progress and leave us with the skills and attitudes to be successful.
 I have high expectations of the children and will continue to expect excellent behaviour, along with a positive attitude to learning so that they can enjoy the challenges and adventures of primary education

-I love teaching at Blisland.
-Everyone is so friendly and it is wonderful to be in such a beautiful setting.
+I love teaching Kensa Class at Blisland.
+Everyone here is so friendly and it is wonderful to be part of such close knit team .
+I delight in teaching in such a beautiful setting and thoroughly enjoy getting outside as often as possible.
+Before teaching at Blisland, I taught in the Midlands from 1990 until I moved to Cornwall in 2012.
 As I only work part time I am also lucky enough to have time to do the other things I enjoy - walking my dog and spending time with my family.
 We are lucky enough to live almost right on the beach.
-Can you guess where my favourite place is?

 I have been in a secretarial role since I left college and have worked in a solicitors for several years and then for Cornwall Council since 2004.
 I have lots of interests including walking and spending valuable time with my family and friends

 I have lived in Blisland for the past 21 years and have been associated with Blisland School through my own children for the past 14 years and have been an active member of the PTA during their school years.
 I am passionate about the school and all it has to offer the children.
 I studied Child Psychology, Social Biology and Art at A Level and have recently attained my HLTA qualification.
 I enjoy an outdoors based lifestyle and both my children are members of the pony club and we are always busy on our small holding.